 Community composting in New York City is a connected system of education, infrastructure, outreach, and hands-on work that reaches neighborhoods, schools, gardens, buildings, and residents across the city.
 For fiscal year 2026, which goes through June 30, 2026, this work is made possible through funding from New York City Council Members.

-Their investment supported composting at every level, from classrooms and community gardens to curbside composting outreach and large-scale composting systems, helping more New Yorkers to learn about composting and take part in it in their own communities.
-See all of the funded organizations, including Big Reuse, here.
+Their investment supports composting at every level, from classrooms and community gardens to curbside composting outreach and mid-scale composting sites, helping more New Yorkers to learn about composting and take part in it in their own communities.
+See all of the funded organizations, including Big Reuse, and learn more about their work here.

 Help us thank NYC City Council for funding impactful community composting programs and encourage them to continue this funding for fiscal year 2027, which begins on July 1, 2026!

-• Individuals can support community composting by sending a quick thank-you email to their City Council Member through our email campaign, which takes just one minute to complete.
+Individuals can support community composting by sending a quick thank-you email to their City Council Member, which takes just one minute to complete.

-• You can also email your City Council Member directly to share how Big Reuse’s composting programs have supported you, your organization, or your community.
+- You can also email your City Council Member directly to share how Big Reuse's and other funded organization’s composting programs have supported you, your organization, or your community.
 Find City Council contact information HERE

 What City Council Funding Makes Possible for Big Reuse in fiscal year 2026